 Thank you for your interest in the OPP.

 For more information, contact Student Employment Services at 204.632.3966 or email@example.com.

-Are you looking for a part-time job or need help launching your career after graduation?
-RRC’s Student Employment Services can assist with:
+Whether you are planning to look for a part-time job while in school or need help launching your career after graduation, RRC’s Student Employment Services is here to assist you.

 - job search strategies

 - access to job postings on JobCentral.rrc.ca

 It is never too early to start preparing and taking the active steps for the career you want!

 For more information or to book an appointment with an Employment Advisor, call 204.632.3966 or email JobCentre@rrc.ca.